 - reduce() stores the intermediate result and only returns the final summation value.
-Whereas, accumulate() returns a list containing the intermediate results.
-The last number of the list returned is summation value of the list.
+Whereas, accumulate() returns a iterator containing the intermediate results.
+The last number of the iterator returned is summation value of the list.

 - reduce(fun,seq) takes function as 1st and sequence as 2nd argument.
 In contrast accumulate(seq,fun) takes sequence as 1st argument and function as 2nd argument.

 The summation of list using accumulate is :[1, 4, 8, 18, 22] The summation of list using reduce is :22